As the nights begin the draw in our social calendars begin to ramp up and as a result, our overall sugar consumption tends to increase also!

 - Add cinnamon to your diet.
 Just half a teaspoon a day of cinnamon increases insulin sensitivity by over 50% – thus reducing your blood sugar levels.

-- Drink tea and coffee to further enhance insulin sensitivity.
-Coffee decreases insulin resistance AND the risk of developing Type 2 diabetes by 25% – but only if you don’t add sugar.
+- Drink tea to further enhance insulin sensitivity.
 Tea, whether black, green or white increases insulin sensitivity and has a whole host of other major health benefits (including enormous anti-oxidant activity).
 Decaf or caffeinated seem to be equally effective.
+Coffee, however, appears in trials to increase insulin resistance AND the risk of developing Type 2 diabetes by 25% – and this is worse if you add sugar.

 Foods for Low in Sugar; Beneficial in Reducing AGEs: